 It comes after the superyacht was launched earlier this month at the yard's Makkum facility.
 She was moved through the centre of Amsterdam and had final steering and propulsion gear fitted ahead of her sea trials.
 Once delivered she will join Jubilee as the joint largest yacht ever built in the Netherlands.

-Styled inside by Michael Leach Design in collaboration with the owner's personal New York decorator Brian McCarthy Inc., the 110 metre Project 1007 features in-house naval architecture by De Voogt.
-Project 1007 was first spotted outside its shed at Feadship's Papendrecht sub-contractor Scheepswerf Slob in December 2016 after which the hull and superstructure were moved to Makkum for fit-out ahead of a planned 2018 delivery.
+Styled inside by Michael Leach Design in collaboration with the owner's personal New York decorator Brian McCarthy Inc., the 110 metre Anna features in-house naval architecture by De Voogt.
+She was first spotted outside its shed at Feadship's Papendrecht sub-contractor Scheepswerf Slob in December 2016 after which the hull and superstructure were moved to Makkum for fit-out ahead of a planned 2018 delivery.

 This four-deck displacement yacht is being built to Lloyd’s Registry standards and features a dramatic architectural curve that links the main deck with the upper deck.
 Hatches in the topsides hint at a side-loading tender garage and a fold-out superyacht beach club, although those features are yet to be confirmed by the yard.

 The collaboration with Michael Leach Design is significant as the UK-based studio has previously worked on the iconic 96 metre Blohm + Voss superyacht Palladium and one other Feadship yacht, the 67 metre Anna.

 When completed, Anna will rank among the world’s largest superyachts and will steal the title of Feadship flagship from the 101.5 metre Symphony, which was launched in 2015.